 - Name: Friendly name given to the actuator - Type: The actuator type.
 Select based on your machine design. - Motor Direction: Rotation direction, see Motor Rotation Direction below. - Gearbox installed: If you have a gearbox installed on the actuator, check "Gearbox Installed" - Brake installed: If you have a power-off brake installed on the actuator, check "Brake Installed" - Motor size: Select the motor size associated with the actuator.
 The drop-down menu has three options (small servo (68 mm), medium servo (100 mm) and large servo (157 mm)).
-If an electric cylinder is selected as the actuator type, only the Nema 17 stepper option will be available. - Motor current: Specify the current to power the servo-motor with. - Micro steps: This is an advanced feature if more precision is required.
+If an electric cylinder is selected as the actuator type, only the Nema 17 stepper option will be available. - Motor current: Specify the current to power the servo-motor with.
+See table below for current rating of each servo-motor. - Micro steps: This is an advanced feature if more precision is required.
+The micro steps should be left at 8 (default).
 Select based on your machine design support for high precision applications. - Tuning profile: This allows you to tune your step-servo motor using various profiles, to achieve the best performance for your application.
 Note that the tuning profile is only configurable in a closed-loop setting.